Disk encryption protects data at rest on your instance without requiring application changes.

 Encryption Key

-If no KMS key exists in the current region, create one in the KMS console.
-For instructions, see Create a key.
+If no KMS key exists in the current region, create a key in the KMS console.

-For details on other parameters and how to complete the instance creation, see Create a replica set instance or Create a sharded cluster instance.
+For other parameters, use Create a replica set instance or Create a sharded cluster instance.